 We understand this is a time of uncertainty for many of our members.
 At Pacific Crest Each Members Story Matters.
 Each member’s circumstances are different and we want to assist in providing the best solution for each situation.
 If you find yourself facing financial hardships during this time, we want you to know that we are here for you.
-We encourage you to visit our Bridge Program Page to learn about some of the temporary relief solutions we offer, or contact us to discuss all of the options available based upon your individual circumstances.
+Please contact us to discuss all of the options available based upon your individual circumstances.

 Here are some additional steps we are taking to help our members at this time:

 - Even though the Federal Reserve cut of the overnight target rate to 0.00%-0.25% last Sunday, we are not reducing our dividend rates on member deposits at this time.